gofynd/fdk-client-kotlin/documentation/PLATFORM.md

-Update Search Keyword by its id.
-On successful request, returns the updated collection
+Create a Custom Search Keywords.
+See `CreateSearchKeywordSchema` for the list of attributes needed to create a mapping and /collections/query-options for the available options to create a rule.
+On successful request, returns a paginated list of collections specified in `CreateSearchKeywordSchema`

 *Returned Response*